 5.)
 Exercise and Other Physical Activities

-In order to further eliminate anxiety, it’s beneficial to take on certain lifestyle changes that help reduce it.
+To further eliminate anxiety, it’s beneficial to take on certain lifestyle changes that help reduce it.
 One of the most notable is exercise as many studies have proven it can help lower the presence of symptoms. ¹⁰

 Furthermore, this doesn’t require you to go about a rigorous exercise.
 Regularly incorporating simple activities such as jogging or hiking can make all the difference.